-The ACRF has been developed collaboratively, shaped by an extensive programme of engagement undertaken by the ACRF Programme Team and Subject Matter Experts with staff across the collegiate University.
+The ACRF has been developed in collaboration with staff across the collegiate University and shaped by an extensive programme of engagement undertaken by the ACRF Programme Team and Subject Matter Experts.
 This iterative process ensures that the framework reflects the values and needs of the Oxford community.
-Its success relies on continued informed engagement and dialogue, and we invite colleagues to engage with the information presented here in advance of a formal consultation commencing in Hilary term 2026.
+Its success relies on continued informed engagement and dialogue, and we invite colleagues to explore the information presented here in advance of a formal consultation commencing in Hilary term 2026.

-The ACRF programme timeframe (below) is ambitious, as the new framework touches on all elements of existing academic roles and related policies.
-We hope that with your continued input, we can produce a robust framework fit for implementation.
+The ACRF programme timeline is ambitious, as the new framework touches on all elements of existing academic roles and related policies.
+We hope that with your continued input, together we will produce a robust framework fit for implementation.

 Key components

-Research and Education: Academics in this job family balance responsibilities across both research and teaching, contributing to the University’s intellectual output and educational mission.
+Research and Education: academics balance responsibilities across both research and teaching, contributing to the University’s intellectual output and educational mission.

-Research-focused: Roles in this family concentrate on research, innovation and societal impact, with a focus on generating and applying knowledge both within and beyond academia.
+Research-focused: roles concentrate on research, innovation and societal impact, with a focus on generating and applying knowledge both within and beyond academia.

-Education-focused: This family’s roles focus primarily on teaching, learning, supervision and educational leadership.
+Education-focused: primarily focussed on teaching, learning, supervision and educational leadership.

 The ACRF creates dedicated space for educational specialists to thrive; supporting parity of esteem between research and education and affirming that excellence in both areas simultaneously is not a requirement for career progression.

-Each job family is associated with clearly articulated promotion pathways, with advancement determined by successful assessment against a transparent set of criteria appropriate to the role and career stage.
-Movement between job families will be possible.
+Each career pathway is associated with clearly articulated promotion pathways, with advancement determined by successful assessment against a transparent set of criteria appropriate to the role and career stage.
+Movement between career pathways will be possible.

 Promotion criteria: career advancement will be determined by assessment against a transparent set of criteria appropriate to role and career stage.